 Such arguments are at best specious and at worst foolhardy.
 Almost all the negatives of safety belt usage can be overcome with practice and technique so that their confining influence is minimal.
 As for being held twenty-five feet up in a tree, I offer the following solution.
 Since you should always pull your bow or gun up with some sort of rope or cord, if you will simply attach this rope to the tree belt and make it sturdy enough, it can be used as a means to lower yourself safely to the ground in the event of an accident.
-SAFE HUNTING sible.
+SAFE HUNTING In the incidents mentioned at the beginning of this article, the people involved were found or rescued by their hunting companion.
+If you decide to hunt alone, tell someone where you will be going and when to expect your return.
+Try to make this person someone who has enough knowledge of the area so you can be found in as short a length of time as possible.
 Familiarize yourself with first aid and emergency procedures.
 A great way to do this is to take or refresh a Hunter Education Course.
 If all this sounds like you are taking your life in your hands when you hunt from tree stands, then that is fairly accurate.
 Hunting from tree stands is great fun and the view is wonderful; however, like razor sharp arrows (and firearms), tree stands should be treated with a healthy respect.